odddollar/CSVql/README.md

 # CSVql
-CSV query language is a simple command-line program for taking some of the annoyance out of working with CSV files
+CSV query language is a simple command-line program for taking some of the annoyance out of working with CSV files.

 ### Download and installation
-The program source can be downloaded using ```go get github.com/odddollar/CSV-ql``` and built into a binary using ```go build main.go```.
-Prebuilt binary files are also available on Github page
+The program source can be downloaded using ```go get github.com/odddollar/CSVql``` and built into a binary using ```go build main.go```.
+Prebuilt binary files are also available on GitHub.

 ### Features
 The program supports